 In order for this process to work, covered employees are required, under the law, to:

-- When an employee requests FMLA leave or the employer acquires knowledge that leave may be for an FMLA-qualifying reason, provide the employee with notice concerning his eligibility for FMLA leave and his or her rights and responsibilities under the FMLA; and
+- When an employee requests FMLA leave or the employer acquires knowledge that leave may be for an FMLA-qualifying reason, provide the employee with notice concerning his eligibility for FMLA leave and his or her rights and responsibilities under the Act; and

-If the leave involves an employee leaving due to his own serious health condition or a covered family member’s serious health condition, the employer may request certification from a health care provider that will certify the leave.
+If the leave involves an employee leaving due to his own serious health condition or a covered family member’s serious health condition, the employer may request certification from a health care provider that will certify the weeks of leave.
 An employer also has the right to ask for additional medical opinions.4

 Further, covered employers must continue the employee’s group health insurance coverage while the employee is on FMLA leave.5